PramodAhetti/PramodAhetti/README.md

 ### 🤔 &nbsp;Here's some fun facts about me

-- 🔭 I’m currently working on React and NextJS Projects
+- 🔭 I’m currently working on React Projects
-- 🌱 I've 3+ years of professional experience
 - 👯 I’m looking to collaborate on JavaScript Projects
-- 🤔 I’m also working as a Freelancer at Upwork.
 - 💬 Ask me about Web development
 </br>